ms/buildtogether.tech/src/research/index.md

 some caution is required when interpreting results:

 Theories change as more data becomes available.
-:   Software engineering is a comparatively young discipline---the term itself
+:   Software engineering is a comparatively young discipline—the term itself
-    wasn't used until 1968---so it would be surprising if everything we think we know turned out to be true.
+    wasn't used until 1968—so it would be surprising if everything we think we know turned out to be true.

 Most of these studies' subjects are [% i "WEIRD" %]WEIRD[% /i %].